Netflix/security_monkey/docs/quickstart1.rst

 We need to create two roles for security monkey.
 The first role will be an instance profile that we will launch security monkey into.
-The permissions on this role allow the monkey to use STS to assume to other roles as well as use SES to send email and optionally configure Route53 to setup a friendly DNS entry for the website.
+The permissions on this role allow the monkey to use STS to assume to other roles as well as use SES to send email.

 Creating SecurityMonkeyInstanceProfile Role
 -------------------------------------------